Garrison Publishing: Illustrated military history: Books, graphic novels, comics, posters Illustrated military history

 Mr. Harvey earned his Master of Arts in History at Morgan State University in Baltimore in 1994, writing a thesis on the 93rd division in WWII and smaller articles on black oyster packers in the Chesapeake Bay.

-He began working full time for the Army Times in 1994 while working as a temp and part-timer for the Washington Post.
+Worked full time for the Army Times in 1994 holding down a part time shift at the Washington Post.

-In 1997 he moved to the Baltimore Sun where he won 2 SND (Society of Newspaper Design) awards, numerous MDDC (Maryland Delaware and District of Columbia) Press awards, including best illustration in 1998 and 1999 for historical paintings and drawing for the 135th anniversary of the Battle of Gettysburg and the Battle of Bull Run, and recently won a Baltimore-Washington Newspaper Guild award for a 3-dimensional graphic on the restoration of the historic Baltimore and Ohio Railroad Museum.
+In 1997 he moved to the Baltimore Sun where he won 2 SND (Society of Newspaper Design) awards, numerous MDDC (Maryland Delaware and District of Columbia) Press awards, including best illustration in 1998 and 1999 for historical paintings of the Battle of Gettysburg and a drawing of the Battle of Bull Run, and won Baltimore-Washington Newspaper Guild awards for a 3-dimensional graphics on the restoration of the historic Baltimore and Ohio Railroad Museum the addition of a new battery at Fort McHenry and the restoration of the Tug Baltimore.

 Mr. Harvey has also worked as a scenic artist for opera companies in Baltimore and New York prior to his career in journalism.